ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 On PACER, access to case information is $0.10 per page.
 A single document can be accessed for a maximum of $3.00, which is 30 pages.
 Name searches, reports that are not case-specific, and transcripts of federal court proceedings are exempt from the cap.
 Informational court records must be authenticated before being utilized for official functions or as proof in court.
 Hence, before the record is released, the reason for the request must be made clear.
 The requesting party must pay extra fees for certification and/or notarization as part of the authentication process.

-Alabama Court Case Lookup Exemptions
+Looking Up Alabama Court Case Records: Exemptions

-While most court records are made available to the public under the Alabama public records act, Alabama law expressly exempts certain records from public access by any online look-up or public information request.
+While most court records are made available to the public under the Alabama Public Records Act, Alabama law expressly exempts certain records from public access by any online look-up or public information request.
 Some records impacted by Alabama court case lookup exemptions include:

 In Alabama public court records, if sensitive material must be included, sensitive personal data identifiers are typically partially redacted from the pleading, whether filed traditionally (on paper) or electronically.

-What is a Court Docket in Alabama?
+How to Find a Court Docket in Alabama

-An Alabama court docket is a document filed by a court or parties in a court proceeding.
-In a court docket, which serves as a formal record of the court's actions, the judge or court clerk summarizes all the files and proceedings in a case.
-Every case has a distinct docket number that researchers can use to locate details like the participants' names, the dates of their court appearances, and an overview of the allegations or charges.
-Researchers use an Alabama court docket to find information about a court case, the parties involved, the claims or charges, and the judgment reached.
+Researchers can use an Alabama court docket to find information about a court case, the parties involved, the claims or charges, and the judgment reached.
 Court dockets are held and maintained by the county court clerk's office in any county in Alabama.
 Interested persons can search Alabama court dockets online by using any of the full names of any party in the case.

 Civil Courts refer to the courts where civil cases are deliberated and judged.
 Typically, these are either District Courts or Circuit Courts.
 Civil cases in which the disputed amounts range between $3,000 and $10,000 (exclusive of costs and fees) are heard in District Court.
 Civil cases over $10,000 (exclusive of costs and fees) are heard in Circuit Court.